 Become A Mentor

 Mentoring is a supportive relationship between a school-aged child and a caring adult volunteer.
-Through regularly scheduled visits to the school, the mentor provides support, guidance and serves as a role model and wise friend to the student.
-Through mentoring, students gain valuable life skills, self confidence and appreciation of goal-setting and achievement.Requirements to become a Gaston County School Mentor
+Through regularly-scheduled visits to the school, the mentor provides support and guidance and serves as a role model and wise friend to the student.
+Through mentoring, students gain valuable life skills, self confidence, and appreciation for goal-setting and achievement.Requirements to become a mentor in Gaston County Schools

 - A criminal background check is required when the application is submitted.

 - Register and attend a one-hour training and orientation class.

 - Select a school where you would like to serve as a mentor.
 You may discuss options by calling (704) 866-6329.

 - Commit to meeting regularly with your mentee during the school day.
 All interaction takes place on school grounds during the school day.

 Group training sessions for businesses, community groups, and faith-based organizations are available upon request.

 Mentor Training Dates

 |2/7/2023||11:00 a.m.-12:00 p.m.||Gaston Business Association, 601 W. Franklin Blvd., Gastonia|